-✓ Summarize the FA with the best hypothesis or guess of why the person engages in the behavior.
+✓ Summarize the FA with the best hypothesis (i.e., reason or purpose) why the person engages in the behavior.
 Describe the typical relationship between the setting events/predictors and the behavior.
 One way to construct a summary statement is:

 When Predictor X occurs, Behavior Y is likely to occur so the person can obtain/avoid Consequence Z (the function).
-This behavior will be more likely to occur when setting events A, B, or C are present.
+This behavior will be more likely to occur when setting events A, B, or C is present.